Jantomz/andromeda-influencer-merch-store/README.md

 <img src="https://github.com/andromedaprotocol/andromeda-nextjs-application-starter/blob/main/public/Andromeda-Logo.png" width=1000>
 </p>

+# This project was built for the 2024/25 Andromeda Labs Winter Internship

+I had an absolutely amazing time throughout this internship, working to create a use case from Andromeda's tools.
+Although my tool is quite simple, I strived to work on _integration_ and diminish _clutter_, focusing on bringing a fun use case to life!
+The Andromeda Operating System is quite the miracle and I look forward to continue building this app and other projects out!

+This current project has many flaws that I hope to fix iteratively.
+One big case was not using multi-execute on contracts.
+I set up a system to authorize single transactions, which I believe was more controlled, though less _simple_.
+I also hope to clean up my code and refactor the large files!

-# This project was bootstrapped with the Andromeda Next.js Application Starter
+### This project was bootstrapped with the Andromeda Next.js Application Starter

 ## About

 The Andromeda Next.js Application Starter is a base setup for developers to start building without having to worry about the prerequisites.
 Containing all the key parts needed, it allows you to set up in minutes and start working on your builds.
 The starter contains the following setups:

 -   Keplr integration
 -   Andromeda Client (Devnet)
 -   GraphQL integration
 -   Contract execution hooks

 Using this as a starting template, any developer can create their own Next.js application with custom embeddables that suit their needs.

 **Notes**:

 -   It mainly uses Chakra UI, but developers can install any styling library, such as Tailwind, for example.
 -   This setup is currently using our Devnet (Testnet for Devs).
 If you encounter any issues connecting to the GraphQL or chain, please contact us for support.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).